libexpat/libexpat.github.io/content/pages/walkthrough2.md

 any combination of different letter cases of the word "xml".
-It therefore returns the correct token for the target, `XML_TOK_PI` or `XML_TOK_XML_DECL`, through a pointer and its actual return value is a boolean; 1 (TRUE) for a valid target and 0 (FALSE) for an invalid one.
+It therefore returns the correct token for the target, `XML_TOK_PI` or `XML_TOK_XML_DECL`, through a pointer and its actual return value is a boolean; 1 (success) for a valid target and 0 (failure) for an invalid one.

     :::c
     int upper = 0;
     *tokPtr = XML_TOK_PI;

+The function keeps a flag to indicate that it has seen an uppercase (invalid) character.  `upper` will remain zero as long as none of "X", "M" or "L" are seen in the appropriate character position.

+    :::c
     if (end - ptr != MINBPC(enc)*3)
       return 1;

-The function keeps a flag to indicate that it has seen an uppercase (invalid) character.  `upper` will remain zero as long as none of "X", "M" or "L" are seen in the appropriate character position.
 Then the code makes the first obvious check; if the name isn't exactly three characters long, it can't possibly be "xml" so must be a processing instruction target.
 We do have three characters, so the parse proceeds.

     :::c
     switch (BYTE_TO_ASCII(enc, ptr)) {